Wildfires spread in California as oppressive heat wave continues

 The previous record was set in 1987 at 1.96 million acres, according to The Associated Press.

-The massive Creek Fire burning in the Sierra region area has grown to over 78,000 acres and was 0% contained as of Monday morning, according to Cal Fire.
+The massive Creek Fire burning in the Sierra region area has grown to over 135,500 acres as of Monday eveinng.
 The fire is being fueled by dead trees that were devastated by the bark beetle in recent years.

 "The fire continued to grow (over night) under extreme conditions," Cal Fire said in a news release.
 "Fuels continue to be the main influence of the fire with heavy fuel loading from dead and down material.
 The timber in the area has approximately 80-90% tree mortality from the bark beetle."